How Geometrical Frustrated Systems Challenge our Notion of Thermodynamics: Discussion

 One might argue, that in this manuscript thermodynamics of strongly interacting systems (GFS) is mixed with conventional thermodynamics of weakly coupled systems.
 However, this is not correct.
 In fact we do not consider thermodynamics in the sense of energy exchange and temperature distribution within a strongly interacting system.
 Here, of course, traditional measures as Boltzmann entropy and temperature have its limitation, and other entropies come into play.
 Instead, we consider such a system from outside having macroscopic state parameters (energy, magnetization) which derive from the corresponding microstates, the number of which is quantified by the Boltzmann entropy.
 The only presupposition for these systems is, that in thermodynamic equilibrium time reversal symmetry for stochastic transitions between microstates holds, and that the latter have equal a priori probability.
-These systems are brought in weak thermal contact with another system; a GFS, ideal gas or paramagnetic spin gas.
+These systems are brought in weak thermal contact with another system; another GFS, an ideal gas or a paramagnetic spin gas.
 The weak coupling ensures additivity of entropy, with respect to the macroscopic parameters, e.g. energy, of the subsystems.
-Thermal weak coupling of strongly interacting subsystems is frequently applied within analytic analysis or simulations, e.g. to demonstrate ensemble inequivalence by coupling to a bath \cite{baldovin2018physical} or for showing the limitation of the zeroth law of thermodynamics by weak coupling of two systems with negative specific heat \cite{ramirez2008systems}.
+Thermal weak coupling of strongly interacting subsystems, as we did, is nothing new, but frequently applied in various fields, e.g. to demonstrate ensemble inequivalence by coupling to a bath \cite{baldovin2018physical} or for showing the limitation of the zeroth law of thermodynamics by weak coupling of two systems with negative specific heat \cite{ramirez2008systems}.